Luftare/shadow/README.md

 - item spawnpoints are defined
 - audio elements are pooled and recycled for simultaneous and quickly repeated playback
 - show guide how to play
+- each spawnpoint may spawn a randomised item
+- server parses map data from image and uses it for spawning items